35 Best Things to Do in Yellowstone National Park

 Elevation Gain: ~1,500 ft. / 457 m

-From the top, you can see panoramic views of the entire park, including Yellowstone Canyon and Lake to the south, the Beartooth Mountains and Lamar Valley to the north, and endless peaks in all directions.
+Some of the notable places that can be seen from the top include Yellowstone Canyon and Yellowstone Lake to the south, the Beartooth Mountains and Lamar Valley to the north, among an endless number of peaks in all directions that surround the towering summit!

-Personally, I recommend hiking Mt.
-Washburn for either sunset or sunrise, which you can read more about in my separate post.
+All this to say, I personally recommend hiking Mt.
+Washburn for either sunrise or sunset, which you can read about in more detail in my separate post linked below.

 Read My Separate Post: Mt.
 Washburn Trail